Saltmarble (SML) Hits Self Reported Market Cap of $132.94 Million

-Saltmarble (SML) traded flat against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on October 3rd.
+Saltmarble (SML) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on October 6th.
+One Saltmarble token can now be bought for approximately $0.46 or 0.00000681 BTC on popular cryptocurrency exchanges.
 In the last seven days, Saltmarble has traded 0% lower against the U.S. dollar.
-Saltmarble has a market capitalization of $132.94 million and approximately $50,463.36 worth of Saltmarble was traded on exchanges in the last 24 hours.
-One Saltmarble token can currently be purchased for approximately $0.46 or 0.00000681 BTC on cryptocurrency exchanges.
+Saltmarble has a total market capitalization of $132.94 million and approximately $50,463.36 worth of Saltmarble was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.